shouldsee/BioGraPy/readme.md

         start=10, name="TextSequence1"))

 """
 Pretty text sequence feature allows to pass a text sequence together with a list of regions to highlight.

-There is one limitation to our text features, is that the font size is calculated when creating the PrettyTextSequence object, based on the current axis.
-Therefore, we cannot re-use the PrettyTextSequence in another Panel, for example.
-Possibly in another track with the same dimensions should be ok.
+The font size is calculated automatically to fit the scale of the x axis.
 """

 prettyTextFeat = biograpy.features.PrettyTextSequence(